*Stats As Of 6/1/06

 1. David Price (LHP, Vanderbilt) - 9-4, 3.81 ERA, 104 IP, 147 SO, 38 BB

-Price is an electrifying, 6-foot-6 lefty who not only has the projectability and explosive stuff, but the college polish to go along with it.
+Price is an electrifying, 6'6" lefty who not only has the projectability and explosive stuff, but the college polish to go along with it.
 He's armed with swing and miss type stuff and and has an aura of confidence that simply can't be taught.
 The big lefty had an excellent year with Vanderbilt and appears to be right on track to remain the favorite for the number one overall pick in 2007.
 A southpaw who truly has it all, he figures to be a prospect of Mark Prior-esque hype in 2007, barring any unexpected injuries or missteps this summer or next spring.

 2. Michael Main (RHP/OF, Deland HS)

-The only real question scouts have about Michael Main is whether he best suited for the mound or his bat is too valuable.
+The only real question scouts have about Michael Main is if he best suited for the mound or is his bat too valuable.
 Other than that, Main has all the characteristics of a future top ten pick in the draft.
 As a position player, he has all five tools, and on the mound, he is just as intriguing.
 On a few different occasions, Main's heater sat at 93-97 MPH.
 Needless to say, he can be electrifying in either role, and scouts will be given the difficult task of deciding his role at the professional level.
 In that respect, Main will be the Kyle Drabek of the 2007 draft.

 3. Joe Savery (OF/P, Rice U.) - .332, 223 AB, 19 2B, 7 HR, 57 RBI, 6 SB

 Like many other top 2007 prospects on this list, Savery is an ultra-talented two-way star.
 Believe it or not, there is still no consensus as to where he profiles as a professional.
 His bat could be an impact one at the next level but he is also very intriguing on the mound.
-This will be one of the more interesting storylines moving toward next year's draft.
+This will be one of the more intriguing storylines moving toward next year's draft.

 4. Sean Doolittle (LHP, U. Virginia) - 11-2, 2.38 ERA, 90.2 IP, 64 Hits, 21 BB, 108 K

-Among the talented two-way players in the nation, and there are a lot of them, Sean Doolittle is among the best.
+Among the talented two-way players in the nation, and there are a lot of them, Sean Doolittle is most likely the best.
 A blessed southpaw pitching talent, Sean also has a potent lefty bat as well.
 His Cape Cod league campaign may answer the question as to where he profiles best.

 5. Robert Stock (RHP/C, Agoura Hills HS) - .451, 82 AB, 9 2B, 6 HR, 25 BB, 8K

 Robert Stock may only be going into his senior year in high school, but he has a long been on the radar of big league scouts.
 In fact, he's been a standout since the age of 15.
-He's flashed a 94 MPH fastball on the mound, big league power at the plate, and ability behind the plate, but where does he fit at the professional level?
+He's shown a 94 MPH fastball on the mound, big league power at the plate, and ability behind the plate, but where does he fit at the professional level?